Estate agent fees

 Avoiding unexpected expenses

-To avoid unforeseen costs, discuss all potential fees with your estate agent upfront.
+To avoid unforeseen costs, discuss all possible fees with your estate agent upfront.
 Request a detailed list of services included in the fee and those that would incur additional charges.

 Understanding the full scope of what you’re paying for helps in making an informed decision and can save money in the long run.
 Transparency from your agent about fees ensures a fair deal for both parties.